adtzlr/hyperelastic/docs/tutorial/getting_started.rst

 Lab
 ~~~

-By using `matadi's <https://github.com/adtzlr/matadi>`_ `matadi.LabIncompressible`, numeric experiments on homogeneous incompressible loadcases on hyperelastic material formulations are performed.
+By using `matadi <https://github.com/adtzlr/matadi>`_'s `matadi.LabIncompressible`, numeric experiments on homogeneous incompressible loadcases on hyperelastic material formulations are performed.
 Ensure to have `matadi <https://github.com/adtzlr/matadi>`_ installed - run `pip install matadi` in your terminal.

 ..  code-block:: python